-Lack of Sleep
+1. Lack of Sleep

 The gut is often considered a second brain.
 Let’s keep this one simple in saying fast food and sugar is typically not going to yield mental clarity.

-Lack of Exercise
+4. Lack of Exercise

-Stress and Anxiety
+5. Stress and Anxiety

 How to Get Over Brain Fog

 There’re several approaches I personally use to get rid of brain fog, some being simple tricks or hacks and others being lifestyle adjustments.
 I’ll briefly touch on a few in the below breakdown.
-Let’s start by examining the quick hacks and then get into the lifestyle changes.

-1. Clean Up the Diet
+2. Clean Up Your Diet

 Some foods to consider that can help boost your brain are fatty fish, frozen blueberries (there is an added benefit of freezing blueberries to increase the anti-oxidant properties, so I suggest giving that a shot), turmeric, broccoli, pumpkin seeds, dark chocolate, and nuts (such as walnuts).
-Of course all of these should be taken in moderation.
+Of course, all of these should be taken in moderation.

-2. Sleep Better
+3. Sleep Better

 During sleep, your brain repairs and restores itself, much like the rest of your body and its DNA and cells.

-3. Exercise Often
+4. Exercise Often

-4. Reduce Anxiety with Meditation
+5. Reduce Anxiety With Meditation